 The Recommendations tab displays suggestions and examples of how to secure the vulnerability or remedy the bad practice.
-The following table lists the elements on the tab.
+The following table describes the tab sections.

-Element Description Recommendations/Custom Recommendations Recommendations for this type of issue, including examples, and any custom recommendations that your organization defined.
-Tips/Custom Tips Tips for this type of issue, including any custom tips that your organization defined.
-References/Custom References Reference information, including any custom reference that your organization defined.
+Section Description Recommendations/Custom Recommendations Describes possible solutions for the selected issue.
+It can also include examples and recommendations defined by your organization.
+Tips/Custom Tips Provides useful information specific to the selected issue, and any custom tips defined by your organization.
+References/Custom References Lists references for the recommendations provided, including any custom references defined by your organization.